 As another graphic element to spread excitement and anticipation for the games are the posters.
 Each year luminaries from the international art world are invited to submit official poster designs.
 Joining the likes of David Hockney, Roy Lichtenstein and Andy Warhol, the latest list for the Tokyo Olympics includes manga artist Naoki Urasawa (whose debut solo exhibition in North America was hosted at JAPAN HOUSE Los Angeles in 2019, drawing huge crowds), photographer Takashi Homma, collagist Shinro Ohtake, Turner Prize-winning British provocateur Chris Ofili, and other artists from home and abroad.
 In January 2020, the posters were unveiled at the Museum of Contemporary Art in Tokyo, and created buzz on social media (sometimes literally – Tomoko Konoike’s psychedelic design with a cat and bumblebee became a viral favorite).

-Scaling to the city’s landscape, the renowned Kengo Kuma (architect of JAPAN HOUSE Sao Paolo) designed a new National Stadium that will host the opening and closing ceremonies of the games as well as track and field competitions.
-After the games the stadium will be the home venue for Japan’s national soccer team.
+Scaling to the city’s landscape, the renowned Kengo Kuma (architect of JAPAN HOUSE Sao Paolo) designed a new Japan National Stadium that will host the opening and closing ceremonies of the games as well as track and field competitions.
+After the games the Olympic stadium will be the home venue for Japan’s national soccer team.
 The stadium, completed in late 2019 in Shinjuku’s Meijijingu Gaien park, takes its inspiration from traditional Japanese architecture, particularly the pagoda of the Horyuji temple built near Nara in the 7th century.
 Kuma’s design features wood as a key construction material, with timber sourced from all 47 prefectures of the country, and a strategic design allowing natural air flow to avoid the reliance on air conditioning.

 There is also an influence of tradition in the official Japan team uniform, designed by retailer Aoki and sportswear brand Asics, which will be worn by the Japanese Olympic and Paralympic athletes, as well as game officials.
 Uniforms draw on the colors of the national flag, and echo the 1964 team uniform with a key twist – red jackets and white pants are now white tops and red pants.
 The uniforms are groundbreaking for being gender neutral and for the first time ever, using the same design across the Olympic and Paralympic teams to reflect inclusivity.